abelfodil/wallhaven/README.md

 Each page contains 24 wallpapers.
 Search will return a list of dictionaries with the wallpapers' metadata.
-An empty list will be returned if no wallpapers are found.
+An empty list will be returned if no wallpapers were found.

 **Default parameters:**